 - 1. For each model, a 100-Mbps Ethernet network port was connected to a Layer-4 switch to run all the benchmarks, unless otherwise stated. - 2.
+All Web Polygraph results reported in this table are independently run, and are not associated with The Measurement Factory or Cache-Off events.
+These results are based on PolyMix-3. - 3.
 All transactions in the WebBench workload used non-persistent connections.
-The standard for non-persistent connections states that for each object, a client opened a connection, received the object, and closed the connection.
+The standard for non-persistent connections states that: for each object, a client opened a connection, received the object, and closed the connection.
 The requests per second (rps) throughput will be higher if persistent connections are used.